Wheresitat/uteclocal/README.md

    reach it on `http://<host>/`).
 If you previously launched an unrelated stack and want to ensure only the gateway is running, you can stop this project with `docker compose -p uteclocal down` before starting it again.
-3. Open the UI and enter your U-tec API base URL, access key, secret key, and scope (if your account uses one, e.g., `enterprise`), then hit **Save**.
+3. Open the UI and enter your U-tec API base URL, access key, secret key, scope (if your account uses one, e.g., `enterprise`), and the exact redirect URL you registered for the app, then hit **Save** or directly **Start OAuth** to launch the authorization URL in a new tab.
 Use the documented cloud host `https://openapi.ultraloq.com` (the previous placeholder `https://api.utec.com` can cause name-resolution errors).
 Existing configs that still reference the legacy `openapi.u-tec.com` host are automatically rewritten to `https://openapi.ultraloq.com` on startup; refresh the UI to confirm the saved value.
 The settings are stored in `/data/config.json` inside the volume and can be managed entirely through the UI—no environment file is required.
-Use **Clear Logs** to wipe the rotating log file.
+Use **List Devices** to confirm the API responds with your locks, and **Clear Logs** to wipe the rotating log file.

 **Troubleshooting connectivity**
 - Run `docker compose ps` and confirm the `gateway` service is `running`.